A clinical trial is a research study that involves people. These studies help doctors find better ways to treat and prevent cancer and other diseases.

 What are the phases of clinical trials?

 Clinical trial phases are different from cancer stages.
-Cancer stages describe how much cancer there is and how far it has spread.
+Cancer stages tell you how much cancer there is and how far it has spread.
 Clinical trial phases describe different things doctors are studying about a new drug or treatment.

-A person does not go through each phase of a clinical trial.
-You can join or leave a clinical trial at any phase.
+You do not have to go through each phase of a clinical trial.
+You can join or leave a trial at any phase.